gomorpheus/morpheus-docs/library/blueprints/layouts.rst

   Enables Instances with this layout to use scaling features Environment Variables
-  Custom environment variables to be added to the Instance when provisioned Option Types
+  Custom environment variables to be added to the Instance when provisioned Inputs
-  Search for and select one or multiple Option Types to add to the Layout.
-Option Type input fields (except for Hidden Option Types) will appear in Provisioning, App, Blueprint, and Cloning wizards when this layout is selected
+  Search for and select one or multiple Inputs to add to the Layout.
+Inputs (except for Hidden Inputs) will appear in Provisioning, App, Blueprint, and Cloning wizards when this layout is selected
 Nodes
   Single or multiple nodes can be added to a Layout by searching for and selecting the Node(s)